OwlfaceGames/owlface_archive/docs/games.md

 This game was made a part of a game jam I entered in 2024.
 The themes were "Alchemy" and "Shadows".
 I took the themes extremely literally and made a game where you crafted potions that created shadows.

-The coolest thing about this game is that it is an actual gameboy game that I got running on an actualy gameboy game on the end.
+The coolest thing about this game is that it is an actual gameboy game that I got running on an actual gameboy at the end.
 Made in GB Studio.

 I also remember that the jam was two weeks long but I decided to do it in one for the extra challenge.